Authentication

 OAuth 2.1

-MCP-native clients such as Claude Desktop, Cursor, and Open WebUI authenticate automatically using the MCP Authorization spec.
+MCP-native clients such as Claude Desktop, Cursor, Copilot CLI, and Open WebUI authenticate automatically using the MCP Authorization spec.
 The gateway acts as both the resource server and the authorization server.

 The gateway supports the following OAuth flows and client registration methods: